omsinf/hkoll-demo/README.md

 TODO OMS

-- Change options
+Some ideas on experimenting with Hkoll:

+- Modify the edition’s or witnesses’ texts and compare Hkoll’s results.
-- Add new witnesses
+- Add a new witness:
+  - Create a new YAML file in `input/example_1`.
+  - Imitate the structure of an existing witness file (for details, cf. [Data Format: Images](#images)).
+  - Enter the new path to the `images` in `Configs.yaml`.
-- Add or change normalisation rules
+- Add or change normalisation rules.
+- Change [options](#options) (e.g. run Hkoll with `--no-norm` and compare the results).
+- Add a new division with model and images:
+  - Create the files, enter your own content.
+  - Update `Configs.yaml`.